+In this tutorial, we will show you how to completely remove packages on Ubuntu Linux.
 We usually install lots of different packages in our Ubuntu system, the most common way to install packages is either the apt-get command or the synaptic package manager.
 Whenever a package is installed, Ubuntu copies its executable and other configuration files to the proper directories.
 But when you remove any unneeded package, then usually the system only removes the executable but does not remove the configuration files associated with the package being removed.
-With the passage of time, these files can become one big mess and cause the wastage of disk space as well.
+With the passage of time, these files can become one big mess and cause a waste of disk space as well.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation completely remove package on Ubuntu on Ubuntu systems.
+I will show you the step-by-step installation completely removes packages on Ubuntu on Ubuntu systems.

 You will remove the binaries, but not the configuration or data files of the package package-name.
 It will also leave dependencies installed with it on installation time untouched.